FierceEagle/fierceeagle.github.io/index.md

 ### Where we are

 <div class ="major container">
-London, England, Captial of an old Empire that sailed forth to conquere the world in search of tea and spices only to return to a diet of [pea wet](http://www.foodsofengland.co.uk/peawet.htm) and beer.
+London, England, Captial of an old Empire that sailed forth to conquere the world in search of tea and spices only to return to a diet of <a href="http://www.foodsofengland.co.uk/peawet.htm">pea wet</a> and beer.
 Or does it?
 As a consequence of its history, London today is one of the most multicultural cities in Europe and consequenty also one of the most multiculinary ones.
 This allows us to analyse data about eating habits of modern Londoners to learn what on our plates divide us and what defines us.
 </div>
 {% include Store_Locations_London.html %}
 <div class ="major container">